Find Affordable College Courses

 89% Women

 The 3rd most popular school in the country for teaching students with disabilities majors who are seeking their bachelor's degree is Illinois State University.
 Roughly 20,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,932 per year, while in-state graduate students, on average, pay $7,805 per year.
-For the 2020-2021 academic year, 160 bachelor's degrees were handed out to teaching students with disabilities majors at Illinois State.
-Around 18% of these students were from an underrepresented racial-ethnic group, and 89% were women.
+The average in-state tuition for full-time undergraduates is $11,000 per year, while in-state graduate students, on average, pay $7,971 per year.
+During the most recent year for which we have data, 160 people received their bachelor's degree in teaching students with disabilities from Illinois State.
+Around 11% of these students were from an underrepresented racial-ethnic group, and 89% were women.

 #4